sgc-code/starknet-external-claim/README.md

 Create a `.env` file similar to the `.env.example` with your own data

+RPC_URL: is the url of a starknet url using the 0.5 spec
+ADDRESS: address of the account that will pay for the claim transaction, that's not the STRK receiver
+PRIVATE_KEY: private key of the account above

 Paste the list of addresses to claim in `index.ts`

 then run